Why Is Men’s Mental Health Month Ignored? What We Should Know

 Money Troubles

-If you’re struggling to make ends meet, it’s important to reach out for help before your mental health suffers as a result.
+If you’re struggling to make ends meet, it’s essential to reach out for help before your mental health suffers as a result.

 Why is Men’s Mental Health Month Ignored?

-Every June, men’s health month is observed in the United States.
-However, despite the effort to bring greater awareness to men’s health issues, there is still a lack of focus on this important issue and very few men seek treatment for their mental illnesses.
+Every June, men’s Health Month is observed in the United States.
+However, despite the effort to bring greater awareness to men’s health issues, there is still a lack of focus on this critical issue, and very few men seek treatment for their mental illnesses.

 Stigma Around Mental Health Issues